tddycks/car-alarm-charm-sinatra-app/notes.md

 Users
- - have many comments
+ - has many comments
+ - has many user_events
- - have many events through user_events
+ - has many events through user_events

  Comments
  - belongs to user